arthurdehgan/calQ_examples/briaree/instructions.md

 The memory per core varies from 2GB up to 8GB per core.
 Asking for more memory and more nodes will generally result in more wait time before the job is run.

-The path for home folder is "/RQusagers/username" Use this path when saving files (results or logs).
-This storage is limited to 7.3TB for all users of a lab.

 ## Documentation

 Documentation can be found [here][briaree doc].